emoacht/WpfColorManagement/README.md

 ﻿WPF Color Management
 ====================

-A sample attached property of color profile for color management in WPF.
+A sample attached property of color profile for color management.

 ##Requirements